To convert my garage?

 In cases where permitted development rights have been taken away by a condition attached to a previous planning permission, you will need to submit a planning application to vary or remove that condition.

 Application forms and fees can be found on the Planning Portal website.
 You can also download forms from the Planning Portal website.
-Further guidance on making an application and information needed to register an application can be found here.
+See Further guidance on making an application and information needed to register an application.

 With such applications, the Council may need to consider, amongst other things, whether the loss of the parking space within the garage would have a harmful impact upon highway safety.

 Where work is proposed to a listed building, listed building consent may be required.
-You can find out if your property is a listed building here.
+Find out if your property is a listed building.

 Do I need planning permission?